eth0izzle/Needl/README.md

 ## F.A.Qs

 1. **Why not just use a VPN/Tor?**
 And you should!
-We suggest using **Needl** alongside.
-Slap it on a Raspberry Pi and let it do it's thing.
+Needl does not protect your legitimate traffic in any way.
+It simply generates more.

+2. **By using Needl will my legitimate traffic be hidden/protected/safe?**
+No. This isn't the goal of Needl.
+It's purpose is to generate more traffic to make it *harder* to identify your legitimate traffic.
+There's no evidence to suggest this actually works - it's a proof of concept.

-2. **Can [insert service here] differentiate between Needl and legitimate requests?**
+3. **Can [insert service here] differentiate between Needl and my legitimate requests?**
-In theory, yes. [insert service here] can track you with Cookies or Session data.
+In theory, yes. [insert service here] can track you with Cookies, Session data or *algorithms*.
 Needl will tackle this in the future.

-3. **Where are your tests?!?**
+4. **Where are your tests?!?**
 Submit a pull request. _Please_.

 ## Contributing